SkandaAithal-1/CUDA/README.md

 ---

 ## Task 08: Transpose

 **Summary** :
 Implemented a kernel to transpose a matrix.

 ## Task 09: 1d Convolution

 **Summary** :
 Implemented a simple kernel for 1d convolution with no optimisation consideration.
 Will optimise it further.

+**Update** :
+Optimized the kernel to use shared memory to reduce global memory access.
+Tiling is done so that the thread block covers the input vector.